xingchen0123/xingchen0123.github.io/index.md

 ## Working in Progress
 - "Land Reform, Consultative Democracy and Political Trust: Evidence from China's Collective Forest Tenure Reform" with Yuanyuan Yi.
-- "Coordinated Environmental Regulation in China" with Yana Jin.
+- "Border officials seek a way out": the Coordinated Environmental Regulation in China" with Hanchen Jiang and Jiaheng Ling.
 - "Economic Efficiency, Abatement Cost and Environmental Tax for Firms in China: A Shadow Price Approach" with Xuan Wang, Tianyang Xi and Jintao Xu.